 Shiseido’s Adenovital Hair Loss Shampoo

-Getting back to the Shiseido’s document, they state the following:
+Getting back to the Shiseido’s earlier mentioned document, they state the following:

-“We released “Medicated Flowline” in 1982 and “Medicated Adenogen” with a biogenic substance “adenosine” in 2005, and “THE HAIR CARE ADENOVITAL SCALP ESSENCE” became a huge hit in the entire Asian region, recording the sales of over 1 million bottles in 1.5 years after the release in February of 2011.”
+“We released “Medicated Flowline” in 1982 and “Medicated Adenogen” with a biogenic substance “adenosine” in 2005.
+“THE HAIR CARE ADENOVITAL SCALP ESSENCE” became a huge hit in the entire Asian region, recording the sales of over 1 million bottles in 1.5 years after the release in February of 2011.”

 This was interesting to me because I do not remember ever hearing much about Adenosine.
 Nor this Shiseido Adenovital Vital Scalp Essence product here in the US.
 For more background information, see the following article on the products’s 2011 release in Asia.